microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 }
 ```

-To test it out, on your `ValuesController.cs` file update it as follows:
+To test it outupdate the `ValuesController.cs` file follows:

 ```diff
 ...